grafana/plugin-tools/docusaurus/docs/test-a-plugin/guides/feature-toggles.md

 # Introduction

 Feature toggles are used to enable or disable features in Grafana.
-Feature toggles can have big impact on how a plugin behaves, so you may need to cater for that within you e2e tests. `@grafana/plugin-e2e` have a few fixtures that helps while working with feature toggles.
+Feature toggles can have big impact on how a plugin behaves, so you may need to cater for that within you e2e tests. `@grafana/plugin-e2e` has a few fixtures that helps while working with feature toggles.

 ## Passing feature toggles to Grafana